sachinkamath-PM/sachinkamath-PM/README.md

 ---

-## My Product Journey

-I joined Prezent as part of the founding product team and have worked closely with the founder and leadership team through the company's journey from day zero.

-Along the way, I have helped:

-- Build and scale a portfolio of enterprise AI products
-- Take products from early concepts to enterprise-wide adoption
-- Serve more than 100 enterprise customers
-- Build solutions for highly regulated industries such as life sciences
-- Lead cross-functional teams across product, AI, engineering, design, and go-to-market
-- Support the company's growth to more than $20M in annual recurring revenue and an approximately $400M valuation

----

 ## Areas I Work In

 `Generative AI` | `Agentic AI` | `Enterprise SaaS` | `Product Strategy` | `AI Platforms` | `LLM Applications` | `Enterprise Integrations` | `Life Sciences` | `Product Discovery` | `0-to-1 Products` | `Product-Led Growth`

----

-## What I'm Exploring

-I'm particularly interested in:

-- AI agents that can plan and execute complex workflows
-- Human-AI collaboration in enterprise products
-- Multimodal content generation
-- Context-aware enterprise AI systems
-- AI products for regulated industries
-- New interaction models beyond traditional software interfaces

 ---